citisolo/ideologos/COMMENTS.md

  - Fix CSS Issues (overflowing elements, naming clashes with library )
  - Set up travis ci with github
  - Refactor repetitive code sequence for persisting to `localStorage`
+ - Optimize the way of handling character input for the `IdeaList` component